I believe that successful dental blogging is a bit like moving house!

 Here’s an example…

-When they do, Google returns your informative article/post-guide on “Everything you wanted to know about dental implants but were afraid to ask”
+When they do, Google returns your informative article/post-guide on “Everything you wanted to know about dental implants but was afraid to ask”

 Google returns it for two reasons.

-Firstly it’s deemed as the most informative option and secondly…it’s very relevent to the search that the person has initiated.
+Firstly it’s deemed the most informative option, and secondly…it’s very relevant to the search that the person has initiated.

-The more pages you build over time (remember we said that each post was in effect a seperate web page) the more your website has clout.
+The more pages you build over time (remember we said that each post was, in effect, a separate web page), the more your website has clout.

 That’s the power that successful dental blogging can bring!
-It really is a win win situation all round…..
+It really is a win-win situation all around…..

 Dental Blogging – Time well spent

 We live in a world where everything is available on tap.
-If you want to book a holiday, buy a gift, or order some food at 3am no problem… modern day technology allows you to do that.
-When you take action like order a pizza online, or visit Amazon, you can see the fruits of that action in quick time.
+If you want to book a holiday, buy a gift, or order some food at 3 am, no problem… modern-day technology allows you to do that.
+When you take action, like ordering a pizza online or visiting Amazon, you can see the fruits of that action in a quick time.

-While many other forms of marketing pander to our attitudes for speedy results, blogging is different.
-It takes time to build up a quantity of well written, informative blogs and just like our current housing problem, there really is no quick fix solution.
+While many other forms of marketing pander to our attitudes toward speedy results, blogging differs.
+It takes time to build up a quantity of well-written, informative blogs and just like our current housing problem, there really is no quick-fix solution.

-How long before your exploits can be considered as successful dental blogging?
+How long before your exploits can be considered successful dental blogging?

-The answer to this is that it boils down to two factors and they are
+The answer to this is that it boils down to two factors, they are

 On the contrary,

-You see, Google has always been about creating the very best experiences for their readers and this means returning informative, relevent content.
+You see, Google has always been about creating the very best experiences for their readers, and this means returning informative, relevant content.
 This is why it always pays to write content that goes into greater detail and that stands out from anything else that’s out there.
 That really is the key to successful dental blogging.

 Nevertheless, many lose faith long before this point and give up before it’s even a month or two down the line 🙁

-Put it this way…Once you’ve built up 50, 100, 200 blog posts, it’s like having your own personal marketing army working for you 24/7.
-And in this respect, effective and therefore successful dental blogging, will reward your business for many years to come.
+Put it this way…Once you’ve built up 50, 100, and 200 blog posts, it’s like having your own personal marketing army working for you 24/7.
+And in this respect, effective and, therefore, successful dental blogging will reward your business for many years to come.

 So now you know the answers to the myths surrounding dental blogging, the question I want to know is…..are you in it for the long haul?